 An 18-Hour Planned Program is one in which the program is approved and accepted by one teacher prep institution.
 No more than six (6) pre-approved credits from an outside institution may be used toward the 18-Hour Planned Program at SAU.
-Within the approved programs listed above, students may complete a portion of the core or elective classes to satisfy the 18-Hour Planned Program requirement for the Professional Certificate.
+Within the approved programs listed above, students may complete a portion of the core or elective classes to satisfy the 18-Hour Planned Program requirement for the Professional Certificate as indicated.
 Students in the MAC - School Guidance Counseling program should contact their MAC advisor or the Certification Officer in the School of Education to be advised regarding the six specific courses within this program that are approved toward the 18-Hour Planned Program.
 Courses from any approved Planned Program must be completed with a minimum grade of "C" to be accepted as part of the 18-Hour Planned Program.
-The student must contact the Certification Officer to initiate the process to renew the Provisional Certificate and to advance to the Professional Certificate.
+The student must contact the Certificate and to advance to the Professional Certificate.